Return On Ad Spend (ROAS)

 Precise Audience Segmentation: Users who show specific behavioral signs should take priority for ads rather than relying only on basic demographic information.

 Deep Funnel Tracking: Look into specific user actions after installs instead of just monitoring installation numbers.
 Check the effects of the app installation that show user reactions such as signing up, buying, and retention to understand their worth.
+This is where mapping the marketing funnel and improving conversion rate stage-by-stage can materially increase ROAS.

 Real-Time Campaign Optimization: Adjust your campaigns automatically through ROAS-based rules immediately.
 Focus advertising spending on successful parts of your campaign while ending support for sections that underdeliver.

 Contextual Targeting: Use contextual information to reach specific users when they need it most for greater engagement return.
+This supports both monetization outcomes and wider objectives like brand awareness.

 Fraud Prevention: Keep out detected fraudulent traffic and invalid installs to measure performance correctly.
 Advertising costs increases when a user installs illegally without making any purchases.